maddinkunze/handcode/README.md

 #### Using HandCode

+Install HandCode by downloading the latest release or by following the guide below.
 Open HandCode and wait until the neural network finished loading, this may take a few minutes.
 While waiting, you can take the text you want to convert to handwriting and save it in a plain text file.
 After the program finished loading you can open your text file by clicking the `...` button.
 If you want, you can change the settings (see below for all options) or edit your input if you noticed a mistake.
 After editing, changes will be saved to the file.
 Probably the most interesting options are the font options, which can be tested in this [web demo](https://caligrapher.ai).
 Note, that the font size setting is not accurate and does not represent any real life metric.
 See "Calibrating" below for more information.

 After changing the settings to your liking you can click `Start` to start the conversion process.
 During this process, command prompts may open.
 These are for converting the handwriting to gcode and should not concern you.
 Please do not close them manually, they should close themselves.